TwoBitAlchemist/NeoAlchemy/source/schema-OGM.rst

         age = Property(type=int)
         hair_color = Property()

-We don't need to call :py:meth:`graph.schema.add` here; it is automatically done for us by the OGMBase `metaclass`_.  **As soon as your class definition is read into memory, the appropriate indexes and/or constraints are written to the graph.** This is designed for convenient use in apps, especially in Frameworks
+We don't need to call :py:meth:`graph.schema.create` here; it is automatically done for us by the OGMBase `metaclass`_.  **As soon as your class definition is read into memory, the appropriate indexes and/or constraints are written to the graph.** This is designed for convenient use in apps, especially in Frameworks